 The HTML Exit Intent Lightbox action displays HTML content by dimming the rest of a page with a semitransparent overlay.
-Monetate triggers this lightbox when a site visitor moves their cursor over a defined area of the viewport.
-The visitor closes the lightbox by clicking either the overlay mask or a close button incorporated into the image via a click zone.
+Monetate triggers this lightbox when a customer moves their mouse pointer over a defined area of the viewport.
+The customer closes the lightbox by clicking either the overlay mask or a close button included in the image via a click zone.
 This action also appends included CSS styles in the

 <head> of the page.